-- High school diploma or GED. - Completion of 30 hours of observation in two different physical therapy clinical settings with a minimum of 10 hours in each setting (inpatient, outpatient, skilled nursing, pediatrics and/or industrial rehab). - Completion of MAT 084 or MAT 093 with a grade of "P" or place into MAT 085/095 on the Math Placement Test taken at Morton College. - Participation in an interview for inclusion and exclusion purposes with the PTA Program Admissions Committee.
-Interviews will be scheduled after February 1. - $\bullet$ Completion of preadmission course work, as follows, with a grade of - "C" or better within five years of acceptance into the program: - ENG 101.
-If ENG 101 was taken more than five years prior to admission into the PTA Program, the student may satisfy this requirement by taking the English Placement Test at Morton College and placing into ENG 101. - BIO 103 or equivalent four-credit-hour Anatomy and Physiology 1 course. (within 5 years of beginning the program) - PHT 101 or equivalent two credit hour Medical Terminology course. (within 5 years of beginning the program) - · Students must have a minimum cumulative GPA of 2.0 to be considered for the program.
+- High school diploma or GED, official transcripts required.
+(Foreign transcripts must be evaluated by ECE or WES and show equivalency to a US high school diploma.) - Completion of 30 hours of observation in two different physical therapy clinical set tings with a minimum of 10 hours in each setting (inpatient, outpatient, skilled nurs ing, pediatrics and/or industrial rehab).
+One setting MUST be outpatient and one setting MUST be inpatient. - Completion of MAT 084 or MAT 093 with a grade of "P" or place into MAT 085/095 on the Math Placement Test taken at Morton College. - Participation in an interview for inclusion and exclusion purposes with the PTA Program Admissions Committee.
+Interviews will be scheduled after February 1.
+Two letters of recommendation are required. - Completion of preadmission course work, as follows, with a grade of "C" or better within five years of acceptance into the program:

+- ENG 101.
+If ENG 101 was taken more than five years prior to admission into the PTA Program, the student may satisfy this requirement by taking the English.......
+Placement Test at Morton College and placing into ENG 101. - BIO 103 or equivalent four credit hour Anatomy and Physiology 1 course. (within 5 years of beginning the program) - PHT 101 or equivalent two credit hour Medical Terminology course. (within 5 years of beginning the program)

+Students must have a minimum cumulative GPA of 2.0 to be considered for the program